Connect with others who understand.

 • Warmth in the swollen area

-Always report swelling to your health care provider, who may advise a diet low in sodium (salt) to reduce swelling or a plan for managing high weight.
+Always report swelling to your health care provider, who may advise a diet low in sodium (salt) to reduce swelling or a plan for managing higher body weight.
 Diuretic medications are sometimes recommended to decrease fluid retention.
-A myPHteam described their experience with addressing edema: “Edema slowly 🐌 going away.
+A myPHteam described their experience with swelling: “Edema slowly 🐌 going away.
 I’m taking a diuretic.
 They are switching meds.”

 5. Extreme Fatigue

-The fatigue that commonly occurs with PAH can affect both physical and mental well-being.
-Because fatigue is a typical and expected symptom of PAH, its potential impact can be overlooked.
-However, clinicians are starting to recognize the importance of managing fatigue and determining the cause in people with PAH.
+The fatigue that often occurs with PAH can affect both physical and mental well-being.
+Because fatigue is a common symptom of PAH, many people with PAH overlook it.
+However, clinicians are starting to recognize the importance of understanding the cause of fatigue in people with PAH and managing it as well as possible.

 One myPHteam member wrote, “I am reaching out wondering if my extreme fatigue is real or in my head.
 All I want to do is stay in bed.
 If I get up, I become painfully fatigued after doing very little.”